 It was from the death of Moses that, according to The Holy Bible in Its Original Order (HBFV), the priest and Levites were made the official protectors of God's word.
 Their job was to make faithful copies and to preserve his revelations to man for future generations.

-After this time the Eternal inspired others such as Samuel, King David, King Solomon, Isaiah, Jeremiah and Ezekiel to write books.
+After this time the Eternal inspired others writers for his Bible such as Samuel, King David, King Solomon, Isaiah, Jeremiah and Ezekiel to write books.
 It was not until the late fifth century B.C., however, that these books were collected and compiled to form what we know as the Old Testament.
 Ezra, a priest at the temple who lived more than eight hundred years after Moses, led the effort to canonize the Old Testament.

 What exactly is canonization?
 Canonization is the process by which a collection of writings comes to be considered authoritative, definitive and fixed by a religious authority.
 It was during the canonization process that the number of books in the Old Testament and their book arrangement was set.

 Ezra and the Great Assembly brought together all the writings inspired by God and produced an Old Testament made up of twenty-two (22) manuscripts (books).
 The number of finalized manuscripts (22) is the same as the number of letters in the Hebrew alphabet.

 The Old Testament canon was divided into three major divisions: 1) The Law, 2) The Prophets, and 3) The Writings (also known as "the Psalms" because the book of Psalms is listed first in this division).
 It was this inspired division of the Bible that Jesus referred to when he was teaching his disciples in Luke 24:44.